CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 Twilight cards can be played at any time by any player.
 Permanent-events, long-events, and other “global” events (e.g., tapping Ren the Unclean) affect all players.

-_Middle-earth: The Wizards Companion_ provides some expanded, variant multi-player rules.
+_Middle-earth: The Wizards Companion_ provides some expanded, variant multi-player rules.<span id="page65" class="page-number">65</span>

+---

 ### SOLITAIRE RULES